Me-Mel Goat Island: Remediation and conservation

 Managing the island's heritage

-All repair and remediation works are subject to assessment of impact and supported by the Goat Island conservation management plan.
+All repair and remediation works are subject to assessments of impact and supported by the Goat Island conservation management plan.

 All works on the island not covered by standard or site-specific exemptions require approval under the Heritage Act 1977.